KenKundert/nestedtext/doc/basic_syntax.rst

     key 2: value 2
     key 3: value 3

 A dictionary item is a single key value pair.
+A dictionary is all adjacent dictionary items in which the keys all begin at the same level of indentation.

-The key and value are separated with a colon (``:``) followed by either a space or a newline.
-All adjacent dictionary items at the same level of indentation form the dictionary.
+In the first form, the key and value are separated with a colon (``:``) followed by either a space or a newline.

-In this form, a dictionary item is introduced by a key followed by a colon.
 The key must be a string and must not contain newline characters, leading or trailing spaces, or the ``:␣`` character sequence.
 Any spaces between the key and the colon are ignored.

-The value of a dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
+The value of this dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all characters following the tag that separates the key from the value (``:␣``).
 For all other values, the rest of the line must be empty, with the value given